antarctica/lantern/docs/config.md

 ## Config option types

 All [Config Options](#config-options) are read as string values.
-They will then be parsed and cast to the listed type by the `Config` class.
+They will be parsed and cast to the listed type by the `Config` class.
 E.g. `'true'` and `'True'` will be parsed as Python's `True` constant for a boolean option.

 ## Config validation

-Missing, required, config options will raise a `environs.exceptions.EnvError` on property access via the environs package.
+Missing, required, config options will raise a `environs.exceptions.EnvError` on property access.

 [Marshmallow](https://marshmallow.readthedocs.io/en/stable/marshmallow.validate.html and custom validation methods MAY additionally validate some config options, raising `environs.exceptions.EnvValidationError` (a `EnvError` subclass) if